The Best Vegan Tuna Sweetcorn Pasta

-Alongside some of my favourite quick and easy dishes, pasta is an obvious one.
+Alongside some of my favourite quick and easy vegan lunches, pasta is an obvious one.
 Tuna sweetcorn pasta would be my go to quick and easy pasta dish throughout my teens.

 Vegan tuna sweetcorn pasta was an obvious progression from this since being plant based for a number of years.